Holi0317/homeserver-compose/README.md

 In case of full rebuild, add `--no-cache` flag to build command.

 ## First run
+### Add host user accounts (optional)
+In the images, `nextcloud (uid = 2000)` user would be used.
+The host system may add nextcloud user for easier management in filesystem.

+Check the documentation of your distribution for instruction on adding user.

+ - uid: 2000
+ - gid: 2000
+ - group: nextcloud
+ - Shell: nologin

+Remember for setting up login shell for better security!

 ### Database initialization
 Postgres need extra setup on first run.